null-machine/limbus-company-roll-analyzer/index.md

 ## Additional Notes

-The placement of KK Hong Lu in S tier was heavily contested by Nex and heavily defended by the other two.
-Whether his unique S2 is capable of compensating for his glaring lack of clash power is something individual players are encouraged to decide for themselves.
+KK Hong Lu used to be placed in S tier.
+This was heavily contested by Nex and heavily defended by the other two.
+However, the addition of N Sinclair and Rose Rodion edged heavily into his niche of having a nova S2.
+This creep, combined with his glaring lack of clash power, edged him into A tier.
+That being said, his actual viability is something individual players are encouraged to decide for themselves.

 LCB Outis and LCB Hong Lu used to be firmly placed in A tier by LOWERCASE, but that was contested by Kervina and Nex.
 Both have been dropped to B tier to make A tier more exclusive.